anonymin/thinkful-vday/readme.md

 ### Development Environment

-For this tutorial we will be using an online HTML, CSS, and JavaScript code editor called [CodePen](http://codepen.io/).
-Sign up for a free plan [here](https://codepen.io/signup).
-After signing up, navigate to the homepage and click the "New Pen" button to create a new development enviornment.
+For this tutorial we will be using an online HTML, CSS, and JavaScript code editor called [CSSDeck](http://cssdeck.com/).
+Sign up for a free plan [here](http://cssdeck.com/signup).
+After signing up, navigate to the homepage and click the "New" button to create a new development enviornment.

 You should see four panes.
-The top three are for entering your HTML, CSS, and/or Javascript code, while the bottom pane displays a quick preview of the entered code.
+The three smaller panes on the left are for entering your HTML, CSS, and/or Javascript code, while the large pane displays a quick preview of the entered code.

-Let's look at a quick example.
+Let's look at a quick example before building our card.

+#### HTML

 The following HTML code displays the text, "Hello, World".

 ```html
 <!DOCTYPE html>